netbox-community/netbox/docs/plugins/development/background-jobs.md

 # Background Jobs

-NetBox supports the queuing of tasks that need to be performed in the background, decoupled from the request-response cycle.

-## High level API

-NetBox provides an easy-to-use interface for programming and managing different types of jobs.
-In general, there is a central `BackgroundJob` class that can be used to execute any kind of background task, depending on the way it is used to schedule the task.
-The main usage scenarios are described below.
+NetBox plugins can defer certain operations by enqueuing [background jobs](../../features/background-jobs.md), which are executed asynchronously by background workers.
+This is helpful for decoupling long-running processes from the user-facing request-response cycle.

+For example, your plugin might need to fetch data from a remote system.
+Depending on the amount of data and the responsiveness of the remote server, this could take a few minutes.
+Deferring this task to a background job ensures that it can be completed in the background, without interrupting the user.
+The data it fetches can be made available once the job has completed.

-### Background Job
+## Background Job

 A background job implements a basic [Job](../../models/core/job.md) executor for all kinds of tasks.
 It has logic implemented to handle the management of the associated job object, rescheduling of periodic jobs in the given interval and error handling.
 Adding custom jobs is done by subclassing NetBox's `BackgroundJob` class.

+::: utilities.jobs.BackgroundJob

 #### Example